 If your petition is allowed, the court sends its order to the court clerk and the commissioners of both Probation and DCJIS.
 The records of the court and criminal justice agencies (police, probation, DYS, etc.) related to the case are then destroyed.
-The expungement order is also sent to the FBI and the Department of Justice (DOJ) with a request that they expunge their records related to the same case.
+The law requires DCJIS to send the expungement order to the FBI and the Department of Justice (DOJ) with a request that they expunge their records related to the same case.
 G.L. c.
-276, §§ 100 F-L, T. It is not yet known how the FBI or DOJ will respond to these requests.
+276, §§ 100T; G.L. c.
+22C, § 36.